 Murray State campaign stretches toward $70 million total in next 15 months

 Murray State University’s comprehensive campaign roared past its original goal of $60 million in June with $61.4 million raised to date and 15 months to go in the program.
+They made clever use of campaign signs as well as other traditional campaign tactics to achieve this goal.
 The celebration for Hold Thy Banner High: The Campaign for the Students of Murray State University will be held during Homecoming 2012, but with still more to accomplish, university officials are stretching the goal to $70 million.

 Approximately 50 percent of the funds raised are going to student scholarships.
 The campaign supports new initiatives to advance academic excellence, provide scholarships, support athletics, purchase new research and laboratory equipment, and advance campus improvements.
 Those initiatives will continue with a particular focus on student scholarship creation.